omairaslam/Perplexity-Powerups/README.md

     - **Green $ icon**: Copy without citations (clean copy)
     - **Amber clipboard icon**: Copy with citations (academic copy)
     - Both rich text copy buttons require clipboard write permissions.
+*   **Google Doc button not working:** Ensure you are logged into your Google account in the browser.
+The button requires access to Google Docs to create a new document.

 **Updating the Extension:**